hazelcast/hazelcast-jet/README.md

 When you run this, point the `path` variable to some directory with text files in it.
-Jet will analyze all the files and give you the word frequency distribution in the log output (for each word it will say how many times it appears in the files).
+Jet will analyze all the files and give you the word frequency distribution in the log output (for each word, it will say how many times it appears in the files).

 The above was an example of processing data at rest (i.e., _batch processing_).
-It's conceptually simpler than stream processing so we used it as our first example.
+It's conceptually simpler than stream processing, so we used it as our first example.

 ### Stream Processing with Jet

-For stream processing you need a streaming data source.
+For stream processing, you need a streaming data source.
 A simple example is watching a folder of text files for changes and processing each new appended line.
 Here's the code you can try out: